DavidDTessier/isc2-certifications/Certified Information Systems Security Professional/Domain 7 - Security Operations.md

     * specialized firewall that protects a web server
     * inspects all incoming traffic and can block malicious content (XSS, CSRF, SQL Injections, etc)
   * _**Next-Generation Firewall (NGFW)**_
-    * functions as a _unified threat management (UTM)_ devices and combines several capbilities, including
+    * functions as a _unified threat management (UTM)_ devices and combines several capabilities, including
       * traditional fw items like packet filtering and stateful inspection
       * can also perform deep packet inspection and analysis to block detected malware/malicious code
       * IDS/IPS capabilities